dorssel/usbipd-win/README.md

 ### WSL 2

 You can use the `usbipd wsl` subcommand to share and connect a device with a single command.
-For example, open a command prompt as an Administrator:
+For example, open a command prompt:

 ```powershell
 usbipd wsl --help